Personal and Social Coaching (PSC)

 What does a typical session look like?

 Sessions can vary based on the age of the child.
 Typically, older children are better able to talk about how they are feeling, and if their symptoms have changed or stayed the same between appointments.
-For younger kids, Holly relies mainly on direct body feedback from the child such as pulse taking, palpation, or tongue diagnosis which is done simply by sticking out the tongue (usually one of the favorite parts of a treatment).
+For younger kids, Meghan relies mainly on direct body feedback from the child such as pulse taking, palpation, or tongue diagnosis which is done simply by sticking out the tongue (usually one of the favorite parts of a treatment).

 The timing of treatments can range from 15-60 minutes, depending on age and sensitivity of the child, generally speaking, the younger the child the less time needed per treatment.
 In regards to the actual treatment, again this can look drastically different depending on age.
 For younger kids, the acupuncture tools used are all non-insertive (no needles) vs. with older kids, some opt to try very fine needles inserted gently into the skin.